isc-projects/bind9/bin/dnssec/dnssec-signzone.rst

    This option removes signatures from keys that are no longer published.

-   This option is similar to :option:`-Q`, except it forces ``dnssec-signzone`` to remove signatures from keys that are no longer published.
+   This option is similar to :option:`-Q`, except it forces :program:`dnssec-signzone` to remove signatures from keys that are no longer published.
 This enables ZSK rollover using the procedure described in :rfc:`4641#4.2.1.2` ("Double Signature Zone Signing Key Rollover").

 .. option:: -S

-   This option enables smart signing, which instructs ``dnssec-signzone`` to search the key repository for keys that match the zone being signed, and to include them in the zone if appropriate.
+   This option enables smart signing, which instructs :program:`dnssec-signzone` to search the key repository for keys that match the zone being signed, and to include them in the zone if appropriate.